Evensgn/MIPS-simulator/README.md

 * `MIPS_Entry_Processor` : Process entries, store instruction in memory and manage static data
 * `MIPS_Pipeline` : Pipeline to execute MIPS instructions

+### Branch Prediction

+For branch instructions, this simulator uses an **Two-Level Adaptive Predictor** with `n == 2`.
+> A two-level adaptive predictor remembers the history of the last n occurrences of the branch and uses one saturating counter for each of the possible 2^n history patterns.
+>
+> Branch Predictor - Wikipedia

 ### Instruction Encoding Format

-In order to store instructions (within the specified instruction subset) in memory, each instruction is encoded into binary digits in the following format (which is different from standard MIPS intruction encoding):
+In order to store instructions (within the specified instruction subset) in memory, each instruction is encoded into binary digits in the following format (To simplify the encoding/decoding process, the format is different from standard MIPS intruction encoding format):

 <table>
   <tr>